IanMadd/academic/content/portfolio/Data_Tables.md

 ```

-And then return the mean hp for 4 cylinder 4 gear cars and for 4 cylinder 5 gear cars:
+And then return the mean horsepower for 4 cylinder 4 gear cars and for 4 cylinder 5 gear cars:

 ```
 MTCarsDT[.(4, c(4,5)), mean(hp), by=.EACHI]